FreeRTOS/iot-reference-stm32u5/README.md

 # FreeRTOS STM32U5 IoT Reference

-This project demonstrates how to integrate modular [FreeRTOS kernel](https://www.freertos.org/RTOS.html) and [libraries](https://www.freertos.org/libraries/categories.html) with hardware enforced security to build more secure updatable cloud connected applications.
-The project is configured to run on the STM32U585 IoT Discovery Kit and connect to AWS IoT services.
+This project demonstrates how to integrate modular [ FreeRTOS kernel ](https://www.freertos.org/RTOS.html) and [ libraries ](https://www.freertos.org/libraries/categories.html) with hardware enforced security to build more secure updatable cloud connected applications.
+The project is pre-configured to run on the [ STM32U585 IoT Discovery Kit ](https://www.st.com/en/evaluation-tools/b-u585i-iot02a.html) which includes an kit which includes an [ STM32U5 ](https://www.st.com/en/microcontrollers-microprocessors/stm32u5-series.html) microcontroller.

 The *Projects* directory consists of a [Non-TrustZone](Projects/b_u585i_iot02a_ntz) and a [Trusted-Firmware-M-Enabled](Projects/b_u585i_iot02a_tfm) project which both demonstrate connecting to AWS IoT Core and utilizing many of the services available via the MQTT protocol.